Pantaleon Alvarez: Political career

 In 2016, he was once again elected congressman from Davao del Norte's 1st District.
 On the opening of the 17th Congress on July 25, he was elected as the 24th Speaker of the House of Representatives with 251 votes.
 On July 23, 2018, he was ousted as Speaker and was replaced by Pampanga Representative Gloria Macapagal Arroyo.

 Alvarez was re-elected as congressman in 2019 and in 2022.
 On November 15, 2020, he tendered his "irrevocable resignation" from PDP–Laban and joined the Reporma Party.

+During the 2022 presidential election, Alvarez endorsed presidential candidate Vice President Leni Robredo, abandoning the camp of Senator Panfilo Lacson, who also ran for president.
+Robredo welcomed the alliance with Partido Reporma, headed by Alvarez.

+Alvarez ran for vice governor of Davao del Norte in 2025 under Partido Reporma but lost to Clarice Jubahib and placed third.